Why did Azerbaijan suspend relations with the European Parliament, and what does it actually change?

 What was the level of relations before the decision?

-The available documents suggest that the concept of relations should be divided into two parts.
+The concept of “EU–Azerbaijan relations” can be divided into two parts.

-First, the European Parliament track itself.
-This channel existed institutionally: the European Parliament’s delegation for the South Caucasus oversees the EU-Azerbaijan Parliamentary Cooperation Committee.
-According to its rules, the committee is normally expected to meet once a year and discuss all aspects of EU relations.
+• The European Parliament Delegation for the South Caucasus oversees the EU–Azerbaijan Parliamentary Cooperation Committee.
+Under committee rules, it is normally required to meet once a year and discuss all aspects of the country’s relations with the EU.

-Euronest, in turn, is a format that brings together the European Parliament and the parliaments of the Eastern Partnership countries, with each country represented by 10 members.
-This means that the parliamentary channel formally remained in place, but it was fragile, intermittent, and under high political tension.
+• Euronest is a format bringing together the European Parliament and parliaments of Eastern Partnership countries, with each country represented by 10 members.

 On January 29 this year, the EU and Azerbaijan announced strengthened cooperation in connectivity, trade, energy, and transport.
 On March 11, Antonio Costa and Ilham Aliyev reaffirmed their commitment to deepening political dialogue and practical cooperation in security, energy, and transport.